 Don't wing it when it comes to your camera

-Especially if you want to photograph the Northern Lights, be sure to pack a tripod – though this far north, you'll want one for many other shots too, as so much of the year is characterised by a dusky twilight.
+Especially if you want to photograph the Northern Lights, be sure to pack a tripod – though this far north, you'll want one for many other shots too.
 Be sure to practice with your camera before you depart – the regular point-and-shoot settings won't be enough for the sorts of photos you'll want to take, and there's nothing worse than missing a great photograph because you didn't know how your equipment worked.
 Or worse – missing a moment entirely because you were searching through the manual!

 Bring spare batteries

-The cold in Finnish Lapland will drain batteries quickly, so if you're out and about for a day of excursions, bring a spare and keep it tucked somewhere warm, like an inner pocket close to your body heat.
-The same is true of mobile phones, so you'll want to be judicious about how much you use your devices when far from a charger.
+The cold in Finnish Lapland will drain camera batteries quickly, so if you're out and about for a day of excursions, bring a spare and keep it tucked somewhere warm, like an inner pocket close to your body heat.
+The same is true of mobile phones, so you'll want to be judicious about how much you use your devices.
+Consider bringing a portable power pack.

 Try the warm room

-A lot of what travellers wonder about is how to stay warm... you might have seen the theme here.
-Don't forget, if you are staying in an ice hotel, each hotel also has a warm room, so if you do find that you're too chilly at night, you can move to a heated space and bring a rucksack with you.
-(But with reindeer sins, sleeping bags and the right packing, most people will be just fine.)
+Don't forget, if you are staying in an ice hotel, each also has a warm room, so if you do find that you're too chilly at night, you can move to a heated space.
+Bring a night bag with you, not least so the rest of year gear can be kept in a warm place for the next day.
+That said, with reindeer skins, sleeping bags and the right packing, most people are just fine.